 Battle for Yemen desert city now a key to Iran, US tension

-Yemen Mideast MorassFILE - In this Feb.
-2, 2018, file photo, Yemeni soldiers allied to the country's internationally recognized government stand guard in Marib, Yemen.
+Yemen Mideast MorassFILE - In this July 30, 2018, file photo, a 17-year-old boy holds his weapon at the dam in Marib, Yemen.
 The battle for the ancient desert city has become key to understanding wider tensions now inflaming the Middle East and the challenges facing any efforts by President Joe Biden’s administration to shift U.S. troops out of the region.
-(AP Photo/Jon Gambrell, File)
+(AP Photo/Nariman El-Mofty, File)

 DUBAI, United Arab Emirates (AP) — The battle for an ancient desert city in war-torn Yemen has become a key to understanding wider tensions now inflaming the Middle East and the challenges facing any efforts by President Joe Biden’s administration to shift U.S. troops out of the region.